griffithlab/rnabio.org/_posts/0010-01-02-DE_analysis_full.md

 ```

 Genes that were detected by single-cell and pseudobulk (~2800) are the most likely to be true positives.
-Far fewer genes are detected by pseudobulk alone (~600) compared to single-cell alone (~3000).
-The pseudobulk genes may also be false positives though, as by pseudobulking we lose information about the percent of cells expressing a gene.
+Far fewer genes are detected by pseudobulk only (~600) compared to single-cell only (~3000).
+The pseudobulk genes may also be false positives though, as by pseudobulking we lose information about the percent of cells expressing the genes.
 Therefore, some of these genes may be differentially expressed because they are only expressed in a few cells.
-Some tools, such as [decoupler](https://decoupler.readthedocs.io/en/latest/) allow users to ensure their pseudobulked objects have a minimum number of cells prior to pseudobulking to get around this.
-It is also unlikely that all ~3000 genes detected by single-cell alone are false positives- therefore, it's difficult to advocate for only one approach, but based on the downstream application one approach may be better than the other.
+Also, it is unlikely that all ~3000 genes detected only by single-cell are false positives- therefore, it's difficult to advocate for only one approach, but based on the downstream application one approach may be better than the other.
 (If the goal is to come up with a shorter list of genes to follow up on in the wet lab, then the consensus DE gene list may be appropriate.
-But if the goal is more exploratory, the single cell genes can be used, but you'll likely want to use violin plots and feature plots to make sure the genes are indeed differentially expressed before you report them).
+But if the goal is more exploratory, the single cell genes can be used, but you'll likely want to use violin plots and feature plots to make sure the genes are indeed differentially expressed).

 ### Differential expression for T cells